luslab/oz-bulk-rnaseq/D. Alignment.md

 To peak into a SAM or BAM file: `samtools view FILENAME.bam | head`

 ### BED format
 BAM files can be massive.
 Often we are only interested in a focused subset of the reference genome.
 These region of interest subsets are speficied in BED files.
-To make files smaller you can use only the BED file which are accepted by BAM manipulation tools eg SAMTools
+To make files smaller you can use only the BED file which are accepted by BAM manipulation tools eg SAMTools, piccard

 ### CRAM format